 If that still sounds a bit radical as a first step, here’s an idea.
 Perhaps your school is receiving a subsidy from your parish or church at this time.
 This would be a good time to rethink that practice, and rather than using it for subsidy to reduce the amount of tuition across the board, use it as a financial aid pool to help families afford the full tuition amount, if not the full cost of education.

 You’ll also have to educate your parents as to why this change is necessary at this time, presenting this scenario, as well as a “best case” scenario (an enrollment increase in a cost-based tuition structure with additional development revenue ) which could make the tuition actually decrease for some students, especially those that have financial need.

 If you’re afraid of confronting these facts, and confronting your families with this information, remember the first words of the papacy of St. John Paul II – “Be not afraid.”
 Schools need charismatic and visionary leadership – not people to “turn out the lights.”
 At this time in history, perhaps more than any other, faith-based schools must offer people hope for the future (rather than referencing the school’s future as an institution).

 As for enrollment planning five years down the road, if you’d like a preview of a tool to help you see that far ahead based on the enrollment trends in your school, send an email to [email protected] and use the phrase “5 years down the road” in the subject line.

 Another resource is for “thinking outside the box” is the eBook “Shift” which is available on this site.
 Its highlight is a tuition collection timeline shift that can also help to put your school on a firm financial foundation.

-A happy and blessed New Year to you and yours, and may we all be kept safe in an increasingly violent and divided world.
+A happy and blessed New Year to you and yours, and may we all be safe, healthy, joy-filled, peaceful and prosperous in our increasingly unpredictable world.

 © Michael V. Ziemski, SchoolAdvancement, 2006-2024